bruno-lang/bruno-lang.github.io/learn/index.md

 # _bruno_ in a Nutshell

-> bruno is a novel likewise classic programming system that, in simplified terms,
+> bruno is a novel likewise classic programming system that, in simplified terms it
 > could illogical be condensed to _declarative programming with data and extension
 > functions, concurrent processes and message passing._
 > Even though there is a strong influence of FP bruno mostly has its own twist and